Calais migrants face grim winter in 'the jungle'

 "This situation is not worthy of a country like France.
 It is equally unworthy of a country like the United Kingdom, and of a community like the European Union," said an editorial in Le Monde newspaper on Sunday.

-On Saturday, projectiles were thrown at police outside King's Cross St Pancras station, the London terminus for trains from France, during a protest organized to highlight the plight of the migrants.
+On Saturday, projectiles were thrown at police outside King's Cross St Pancras station, the London terminus for trains from France, during a protest organised to highlight the plight of the migrants.

 Back in the jungle, Brwa, the teenager with the baby niece, says he has an uncle who owns a grocery shop in Liverpool.